What are hypomania and mania?

 Hypomania and mania are terms used to describe periods of overactive and excited behaviour that have a serious impact on your day-to-day life.
 The symptoms of hypomania and mania include:

-- feeling full of ideas and racing thoughts
+- Feeling full of ideas and having racing thoughts

-- heightened senses – sight, smell or other senses being sharper than usual
+- Heightened senses i.e. sight, smell or other senses being sharper than usual

-These symptoms on their own are things anyone may experience from time to time, but for most people they will not be severe enough to cause problems.
-Whether you are diagnosed with hypomania or mania, or whether you receive a diagnosis at all, depends on how severe the symptoms are, how long they last, and how much they prevent you living your life as you wish.
+Anyone could experience any one of these symptoms from time to time, but for most people they will not be severe enough or last long enough to cause problems to the extent of significantly impairing their everyday lives.
+Whether or not you are diagnosed with hypomania or mania depends on how severe the symptoms are, how long they last, and how much they prevent you living your life as you wish.

 “It starts out great (for me anyway).
 I’m full of ideas and plans.
 I then get frustrated that other people don’t understand how great my ideas are or I think they want to stop me having fun.
 This generally leads to me being quite angry and that’s when it stops being fun and starts to be overwhelming.”

-If you have bipolar disorder (manic depression), you may experience hypomania or mania followed by periods of depression (see Mind’s booklet Understanding bipolar disorder for more information).
+If you have bipolar disorder (manic depression), you may experience hypomania or mania followed by periods of depression.
 However, you can also experience hypomania or mania on its own.

-The symptoms of hypomania and mania are the same, but hypomania is a milder form – it is less severe and lasts for shorter periods.
+The symptoms of hypomania and mania are the same, but hypomania is a less severe form of mania i.e. it is less impairing, and lasts for a shorter period of time.

-You may be given a diagnosis of hypomania if you have experienced at least three of the symptoms together for most of the day, for at least four days in a row, and this is not how you normally behave.
+You may be given a diagnosis of hypomania if you have experienced at least three of the mentioned symptoms for most of the day, for at least four days in a row, and this is not how you normally behave.
 Your behaviour may be causing problems for you, and those around you may be concerned about you.
-Hypomania is not normally severe enough to cause major problems in relationships or work, and you will not need to be treated in hospital.
+Although the symptoms of mania and hypomania are the same, there is much less impairment in social and occupational functioning in hypomania, and hospitalisation is not required.

 “If I am hypomanic I tend to recognise the signs easier and tend to rest more, but if I go to mania then I don’t know I am there.”

-The diagnosis would be mania, rather than hypomania, if your symptoms have been present for a week or more, and your work and social activities are seriously disrupted or you need a stay in hospital.
-You will also receive a diagnosis of mania if you have psychotic symptoms, such as hearing voices, other hallucinations, or delusions.
+The diagnosis would be mania, rather than hypomania, if you have experienced at least three of the mentioned symptoms for most of the day, for at least one week, and your social or occupational functioning are seriously disrupted or you need a stay in the hospital to prevent harm to yourself or to others.
+You will also receive a diagnosis of mania if you experience psychotic symptoms, characterised by a loss of contact with reality and delusions or hallucinations.

 “I could not sit still.
 I walked for miles… I stopped sleeping… I was myself ‘to the power of ten’.”